turbot/pipes-docs/docs/index.md

 ## Create a Workspace

 Since you have no workspaces the first time you sign in, you will land on the workspace page.
-To get started with Steampipe you must create a [Workspace](/pipes/docs/workspaces).
+To get started with Pipes you must create a [Workspace](/pipes/docs/workspaces).

 <img src="/images/docs/pipes/gs_new_workspace.png" width="400pt"/>